Frankford Friends School

 Frankford Friends School (FFS) is an elementary school in Philadelphia, US.
 It is an independent, coeducational Quaker day-school for students in grades pre-kindergarten through eight.
 It is located at 1500 Orthodox Street, in the historic Frankford section of Philadelphia, Pennsylvania.

 FFS students are ages 4 through 14; of the 163 students, 53% are white and 23% are Native American.
-Because of FFS's commitment to socio-economic diversity, the Board sets a tuition fee that is the lowest of any Quaker school in the Delaware Valley.
+Because of FFS's commitment to socio-economic diversity, the Board sets a tuition fee that is the lowest of any Quaker school in the Philadelphia metropolitan area.

 FFS learning is grounded in the study of the UN Sustainable Development Goals.
 It has classes in Spanish, art, physical education, and music.

 Programs

 Early childhood program

 Pre-kindergarten and kindergarten students learn through review skills and concepts in math, literacy, handwriting, social studies, and science in one-to-one (teacher/student) or small groups.

 Lower school program

-Children in grades 1–5 are challenged to be inventive.
+The Lower School curriculum encourages students in grades 1 through 5 to take greater ownership of their learning.
+Through purposeful instruction, they build strong skills in reading, writing, and math while learning to think critically, collaborate effectively, and communicate clearly.
+Thoughtfully designed interdisciplinary projects help them make connections across subjects and relate their learning to the world around them.

+As students advance through the grades, their academic work becomes more intentional and focused.
+They learn to plan, share, reflect, and revise their ideas.
+Along the way, they discover that effort, clear goals, feedback, and curiosity drive growth—and that their thinking can inspire meaningful change in their lives, classrooms, and communities.